Penguin-Dream-Team/HDLT/README.md

 `Main.kt` of the module, and replace the generated keystores in the respective folders (`src/main/resources` of the module).
 Default values are simple just for simple debug, but passwords can be strengthened very easily.

-## Full example
+# Full example

+## Example One

 We will be using 3 LocationServer, 1 MasterServer, 3 Users and 1 HA for this example.
-The grid will be 4 rows by 4 columns, and we will have a maximum of 0 byzantine users.
+The grid will be 4 rows by 4 columns, with a random seed 0 and we will have a maximum of 0 byzantine users and servers.
 You will need 8 different terminal windows to run this setup.

 Let us start by firing up 3 LocationServer.
 Each server will have its own terminal, and the series of commands will be the following: